the-turing-way/the-turing-way/book/content/version_control/03/resources.md

 - A free and very in depth book on Git's myriad of features can be found [here](https://Git-scm.com/book/en/v2).
 - A useful Git cheat sheet can be found [here](https://education.github.com/git-cheat-sheet-education.pdf).
 - Interactive tutorials for familiarising yourself with GitHub can be found at [https://lab.github.com/](https://lab.github.com/).
+- Interactive tutorials for DataLad can be found at [handbook.datalad.org](http://handbook.datalad.org), and a walk-through of git-annex can be found at [git-annex.branchable.com/walkthrough/](https://git-annex.branchable.com/walkthrough/).

 ## Definitions/glossary